mguner-data/pandas-challenge/README.md

 # pandas-challenge
-Analysis of a gaming company purchase data
+Analysis of a gaming company sales data
+Pandas dataframe functions were utilized to manipulate data